 Established in 2003, the Mascaro Center for Sustainable Innovation is the oldest and largest sustainability research, teaching, and outreach center at Pitt, collaborating with all of 16 of Pitt’s sustainability-related centers

 GREENHOUSE GAS INVENTORIES

-Pitt is actively working towards carbon neutrality by 2037, with an incremental goal of 50% fewer greenhouse gas (GHG) emissions 50% below 2008 levels by 2030 — and our 2017 inventory indicates we’ve already reduced GHGs 22.2% .
-Learn more about how Pitt has been tracking and reducing our GHG impact over time through inventories published triennially since 2008 or just check out the GHG dashboard.
+Pitt is actively working towards carbon neutrality by 2037, with an incremental goal of 50% fewer greenhouse gas (GHG) emissions than 2008 by 2030.
+Our 2019 inventory indicates we’ve already reduced GHGs 21% .
+Dig into the details below about how Pitt has been tracking and reducing our GHG impact over time through inventories published triennially since 2008 or just check out the GHG dashboard.